sequinstream/sequin/README.md

-  --max-deliver=MAX-DELIVER          Maximum number of delivery attempts --max-waiting=MAX-WAITING          Maximum number of waiting messages --filter=FILTER                    Key pattern for message filtering --[no-]defaults                    Use default values for non-required fields
+  --max-deliver=MAX-DELIVER          Maximum number of delivery attempts --max-waiting=MAX-WAITING          Maximum number of waiting messages --filter=FILTER                    Key pattern for message filtering --defaults                         Use default values for non-required fields
 ```

 When no flags are provided, the CLI will walk you through setup.